hucker/splint/README.md

 ## What are @attributes

 Each rule function can be assigned attributes that define metadata about the rule function.
-Attributes are at the heart of how `splint` allows you to filter, sort, select tests to run and view by adding decorators to your check funcitons.
+Attributes are at the heart of how `splint` allows you to filter, sort, select tests to run and view by adding decorators to your check functions.

 | Attribute        | Description                                                                                                                         |
 |------------------|-------------------------------------------------------------------------------------------------------------------------------------|